Cyclamen species (and a hybrid) from a to f are found on this page.

 Photos below are from Mary Sue Ittner including the tuber on a 1 cm grid.

-Cyclamen cilicium is a species in the cilicium group that flowers in autumn, appearing with young or semi mature leaves.
+Cyclamen cilicium Boiss. & Heldr. is a relatively hardy species in the cilicium group that flowers in autumn, appearing with young or semi mature leaves.
 Most of the flowers are pink with a magenta blotch at the base of the petals and are without auricles.
+The petals twist slightly.
 It is easy to grow and flowers prolifically.
 Tubers are small and depressed-globose (up to 5.2 cm, 2 in, often smaller), smooth and velvety at maturity and root from under the base.
 It is endemic to southern Turkey where it grows in the shade and may receive some moisture while dormant during the long, hot summers.
 Photos by John Lonsdale and Mary Sue Ittner.
 The last shows the tuber on a 1 cm grid.
 It is a bit larger than the size usually attributed to it.

 Cyclamen coum 'Yayladagi' received as seed from a fellow Cyclamen grower.
 Yayladagi is a little town on the border of Turkey and Syria.
 Photo by Arnold Trachtenberg